 Seizures can be dangerous if they last too long or if too many occur in a short period of time.
-In general, you should seek immediate emergency veterinary attention if your pet has a seizure and
+In general, you should seek immediate emergency veterinary attention if your pet has a seizure and:

-- This is your pet’s first or,
+This is your pet’s first or,

-- It lasted five minutes or longer or,
+It lasted five minutes or longer or,

-- Your pet has had three or more within a 24-hour period.
+Your pet has had three or more within a 24-hour period.

-- Idiopathic epilepsy.
+Idiopathic epilepsy.
 Idiopathic epilepsy in pets is a genetic predisposition.
 In general, epileptic dogs tend to have their first seizure between 1 and 5 years of age.
 They have a normal neurological exam and are completely normal in between episodes.
 Epilepsy is diagnosed by ruling out all other causes of seizures; there is no definitive test for epilepsy.
 Epilepsy in cats is EXTREMELY rare.
 If your cat has a seizure, further testing is strongly recommended.

-Routine bloodwork (complete blood count and chemistry profile) can be used to evaluate a patient for cause outside of the brain.
+Routine bloodwork (complete blood count and chemistry profile) can be used to evaluate a patient for a cause outside of the brain.
 Blood tests for infectious diseases may be recommended to screen your pet for infections that may affect the nervous system.

 An MRI or other advanced forms of diagnostic imaging is the only way to look for causes of seizures that come from inside the brain.
-This test requires general anesthesia and is usually accompanied by a cerebrospinal fluid analysis to evaluate the fluid that surrounds the brain for microscopic evidence of disease.
+This test requires general anesthesia and is usually accompanied by a cerebrospinal fluid analysis to evaluate the fluid surrounding the brain for microscopic evidence of disease.